-Pop-up Menu Option I oolbar Button Macro Recording Function Compare 2. - This opens a new compare window so that some new files can be compared and the differences displayed.
+Pop-up Menu Option Toolbar Button Macro Recording Function Compare 7. - This opens a new compare window so that some new files can be compared and the differences displayed.
 Export results to file - - This opens a dialog which allows you to choose a file to export the current difference results to a textual format.
-Ignore white space $\bowtie$ - The ignore white space option which is on the advanced options dialog can be toggled via this menu option.
-Find #4 - Displays a standard find dialog.
+Ignore white space × - The ignore white space option which is on the advanced options dialog can be toggled via this menu option.
+Find # - Displays a standard find dialog.
 This uses the same find dialog as the High-performance Embedded Workshop editor.
-Find previous H - Finds the next previous string that meets the find requirements.
-Find next A - Finds the next string that meets the find requirements.
+Find previous A - Finds the next previous string that meets the find requirements.
+Find next ₩. - Finds the next string that meets the find requirements.
+Previous difference ₹ - Automatically jumps the view to the next previous difference.
+Next difference ± - Automatically jumps the view to the next difference.
+Refresh comparison - - Refreshes the view to manually run the difference comparison again.
+This can be used if either file has been modified since the last comparison.
+Toolbar display = = Shows or hides the toolbar Customize toolbar - - Customizes toolbar buttons.